N-Wouda/PL-Hourly-Heuristic/README.md

 # PL-Heuristic

+Code and experiments for the paper:

+> Wouda, Niels A., and Aslan, Ayse, and Vis, Iris F. A. An adaptive large
+> neighbourhood search metaheuristic for hourly learning activity planning in
+> personalised learning.
+Submitted to _Computers & Operations Research_.

 This repository hosts all code used in the development of an hourly scheduling heuristic for personalised learning.
 The repository exposes several executable packages: one for the heuristic, the integer linear program